Anthonyschools2024/atlas-low_level_programming/doubly_linked_lists/README.md

-In this project we will be going over doubly linked list.
-The goal is to understand when and how to use this concept.
-It shouldnt be any different than singly linked list.
+In this project we will be learning about doubly linked list.
+We must understand how and when th implmet such concept.
+It should really be any difdferent than singly linked list just with some added steps.